josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 </script>

-I have been gushing about SvelteKit ever since I rebuilt my site with it earlier this year.
-So when I found out a respected web dev colleague of mine had tried out the framework, I was delighted--for a moment.
-Then I saw this message:
+After hearing me gush about how much I enjoyed SvelteKit and [rewriting this blog with it](/blog/converting-from-gridsome-to-sveltekit), I managed to talk a colleague into trying it out.
+I was excited, until I saw this message from him:

 > man I just tried to hello world SvelteKit and it is NOT for me

-I've had _so_ much fun with SvelteKit, my first reaction was to type "wait, no!
-Let me help!" in a mild frenzy.

-I paused, though, because I know it can be annoying to over-sell something, no matter how good that thing might actually be.
-(I'm sure we can all think of something ruined for us by its audience.)
+Obviously, I was disappointed.
+Why were our experiences so different?

+And I realized: I wasn't just trying to "hello world" SvelteKit when I tried it out.
+I was working on a real project, building an actual site, and generally (happily) putting in much more time and effort than a quick weekend project.
+And _that_ made me overlook the initial learning curve.

-But also: because once I thought about it, I realized getting started with SvelteKit _is_ actually a bit more involved than some other frameworks--_especially_ if all you're trying to do is make a simple static blog, which is _not_ the default behavior of SvelteKit.
-(Its default is server-side rendering, not prerendered HTML files.)
+SvelteKit _is_ awesome, and while I'd argue it's simpler than many comparable app frameworks, it's so flexible and powerful that it _can_ be intimidating at first--_especially_ if all you're trying to do is make a simple static blog, which is not the default behavior.
+(SvelteKit's default is server-side rendering, not prerendered HTML files.)

 In an effort to prevent others from being stopped by this initial barrier, I'd like to walk you through how to set up SvelteKit as a static, markdown-powered blog with Sass--just like this site.

+Along the way, we'll learn all the fundamentals of SvelteKit, and get some opportunities to try out its features.

 ---